DMSD-dev/EigenfrequencyPrediction/README.md

 This is an implementation of the paper "A Machine Learning Based Algorithm for the Prediction of Eigenfrequencies of Railway Bridges" using Python 3 and Pytorch.
 The model predicts a more realistic first bending eigenfrequency (natural frequency) of single-span, single-track filler beam bridges using polynomial regression, ANN and XGBoost.

 The repository contains:
-- Source code of the model created with Pytorch
-- Training code for the simulations
-- xxx
+- Files to and python files enabling the application of the final XGBoost model obtained as a result of the aforementioned paper to predict the eigenfrequencies of railway bridges

+**Note**: Please note the discussed application limitations discussed in the paper.
+Currently, we cannot further facilitate preprocessing and filtering as discussed in the paper, as this would require the publication of non-public data as reference material which is unfortunately not possible.
+We are still working on finding an alternative solution.

-The code is documented and designed to make the paper more comprehensible and easily extendable.
-If these repros are used in your research, please consider citing this repository.
+The code is documented and designed to enable the applications of the findings of the paper to novel datasets even by non-technical parties.
 # Installation
-- Clone this repository
+- Clone or download this repository
-- Install dependencies
+- Install dependencies using

 `pip install -r requirements.txt`

-- Run setup from the repository root directory

-`python3 setup.py install`
+Note that this requires an installation of the python programming language as well as the pip-package manager.

 # Code Overview
 The code is organised as follows:
-- **data:** Contains the training data used for the simulation (*dataset_0_30_100_200_1.npz*), as well as for the Schmutter.
-Furthermore, a smaller dataset (*debug_dataset.npz*) is included for simple debugging.
-- **experiments:** Contains the experiments used:
-- **models:** Contains the models used.
-- **tmb:** Contains the code of the package.
+- **main.py** enables the application of the final model to predict eigenfrequencies based on command-line arguments
+- **XGBoostPrediction.py** further facilitates ways to apply the model in ways used in the paper methodology
 # Citation
 Use this bibtex to cite this repository:
 @misc{EigenfrequencyPrediction_2024,